marlon-erler/universal-decentralized-network/README.md

 # universal-decentralized-network

 The UDN project aims to provide decentralized and localhost-able infrastructure for messaging and communication.
+This infrastructure can be utilized in any scenario where data needs to be sent between devices, especially when no internet connection is present.

 # Contents